awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning.md

 + An understanding of the type of algorithm you need to train
 + A clear understanding of how you measure success

 You should also prepare your dataset and algorithm so that they work in Amazon SageMaker and successfully run a training job at least once\.
-For information about setting up and running a training job, see [Train a Model with a Built\-in Algorithm and Deploy It](ex1.md)\.
+For information about setting up and running a training job, see [Get Started](gs.md)\.

 **Topics**
 + [How Hyperparameter Tuning Works](automatic-model-tuning-how-it-works.md)